Australia has one of the highest rates of pet ownership in the world according to the Australian Veterinary Association:

 “In 2016, it was estimated that there were more than 24 million pets in Australia.
 At 62%, Australia continues to have one of the highest household rates of pet ownership in the world with around 5.7 million of Australia’s 9.2 million households being home to a pet.

 Dogs remain the most popular type of pet with almost two in five households (3.6 million) owning a dog.
 There was an estimated dog population of 4.8 million in 2016; 20 dogs for every 100 people.
 The dog population rose slightly from 2013 to 2016 by approximately 600,000.

 Cats were the next most common type of pet with nearly three in 10 households owning a cat (2.7 million).
 While cat ownership remained stable from 2013 to 2016, the cat population increased from 3.3 million to 3.9 million during that period; 16 cats per 100 people.”

-Sadly, when it comes to rental property leasing agencies and landlords there seems to be an extremely high incidence of discrimination—not only against pets but also against people with physical and/or psychological disabilities, whose health would benefit greatly from having a companion animal for assistance and support.
+Sadly, when it comes to buying a property in a strata scheme or renting a property, it is common to find an extremely high incidence of discrimination among body corporations (executive committees), leasing agencies, and landlords.
+The discrimination is not only against pets, but also against people with physical and psychological disabilities, or both, whose health would benefit greatly from having a companion animal for assistance and support.

 According to the Australian Human Rights Commission: